 false-negative screening result – screen-negative result in an affected newborn; NOTE: A screen-negative result indicating that an individual is not at increased risk for the primary target disease when the individual is found later to be affected.

-false-positive screening result – screen-positive result in an unaffected newborn; NOTE: A screen-positive result indicating that an individual is at increased risk for the primary target disease when the individual is found later to be unaffected.
+false-positive screening result – screen-positive result in an unaffected newborn; NOTE: A screen-positive result indicating that an individual is at increased risk for a target disease when the individual is found later to be unaffected.

 screen inconclusive – a final, reportable result, based on the newborn screening result(s) and laboratory screening algorithm for a screened disease, group of diseases, or phenotypic difference, indicating the inability to accurately interpret the screening result, typically leading to a request for a repeat dried blood spot specimen; NOTE: See repeat screening (requested).